 A sudden gust of wind can be enough to blow over and damage a prized bonsai in a matter of seconds.
 Branches can be snapped, pots broken and trees blown out of their pots.
 Years of care and development can be reversed in minutes.

 For this reason, positioning is extremely important.
-You may think that laying your bonsai beside fence panels or a garden shed will help to protect your tree from strong wind, but this is often not the case.
+You may think that laying your bonsai beside fence panels will help to protect your tree from strong wind, but this is often not the case.

 While there is little that can be done about the wind itself, but there are many ways in which the enthusiast can reduce the effect of the wind in their garden and protect their bonsai.